 If the thought of buying a house right after planning and organizing a move is daunting, or you want to get more familiar with the neighborhoods before deciding where to buy a home, don’t worry.
-People rent before they buy all of the time, and it’s a very sane approach when moving to a new city.
+After moving to West Chicago, it is not uncommon for people to rent before they buy a home.
+Actually, it’s a very sane approach when moving to a new city anywhere.

 Putting some of your belongings in a temporary, secure storage unit can be a real lifesaver by allowing you to rent a smaller place while you look for a home to buy.
 Figuring out what size storage unit to rent isn’t as difficult as it sounds either, and a friendly knowledgeable storage professional will gladly help you in any way they can.

 Into the Woods

 If you’re an outdoor enthusiast, DuPage Forest Preserves could be the very reason you are moving to West Chicago.
 Many are ideal for camping, fishing, picnicking, cross-country skiing, tubing, biking, (are we exhausted yet?) and, of course, hiking.

 Located just off IL-64 in West Chicago, Cascade Drive-In Movie Theater gets high marks on Google reviews.
 This single-screen venue shows mainstream movies with the option of watching from your car or seated on heated patios.
 Folks who go here say things like, “Cascade is hands down the best value for good ol’ American fun.”